sophiebatten123/SudokuGame/README.md

 ![Colour Scheme](assets/images/colour.PNG)

-- The sites primary colours are blues and whites.
+The sites primary colours are blues and whites.
 The image above displays the original colour scheme chosen for the website.
-These colours were chosen based on peace and tranquillity aiming to relax the user and prevent any strain on their eyes during the game.

-- Pastel shades were chosen to create a soft texture to the website; whilst ensuring text behind was readable.

--The websites main text was written against a white background ensuring that the text was clear and stood out to the user.
 The colour palette was created using [coolors](https://coolors.co/).

+These colours were chosen based on peace and tranquillity aiming to relax the user and prevent strain on their eyes during the game.
+Pastel shades were chosen to create a soft texture to the website; whilst ensuring text behind was readable.

 ## Typography

 ![Typography]()

+The websites main text was written against a white background ensuring that the text was clear and stood out to the user.

-- ‘Montserrat’ was the main font used on the website with ‘San Serif’ as a fallback font.
+‘Montserrat’ was the main font used on the website with ‘San Serif’ as a fallback font.
 This font was chosen based upon the curvature of the letters, creating a soft appearance against a harsh white background.

 ## Imagery